bio-jack/PathFindPy/README.md

 Please enjoy looking over my submission for your technical test.

-I have attempted to complete my implementation with my best understanding of object-oriented programming, SOLID principles (as far as the assignment reasonably allows), and unit testing (using the built-in `unittest` Python module) which I would include if I were programming in a test-driven manner.
+I have attempted to complete my implementation with my best understanding of object-oriented programming, SOLID principles, and unit testing (using the built-in `unittest` Python module).

 The code implementing classes for objects of type `Node`, `GridMap`, and `PathFind` are contained in `pathfind/pathfind.py`.
-The pathfinding algorithm `find_shortest_path` contained in the `PathFind` class is based on the A* pathfinding algorithm (I immediately thought of Djikstra's algorithm, subsequently found this improvement, and went with it).
+The pathfinding algorithm `find_shortest_path` contained in the `PathFind` class is based on the A* pathfinding algorithm.

 In terms of testing, there are many, many test cases I would realistically test for, but I thought writing them all out was probably not really what you're looking for me to do, so I've included some examples of test cases (see **Test Cases** below) I would also implement in order to cover all my bases.